Wise vs Up Travel Card: 2026 Guide

 If you have the currency you need in your Wise account there’s no fee to spend.

 When you use your Wise or Up card to spend in a foreign currency, and conversion is required, the exchange rate applied matters.
-In this case, Wise uses the mid-market exchange rate – the same one you’ll find on Google or using a currency conversion tool.
+In this case, Wise uses the mid-market exchange rate.
 Up uses the Mastercard exchange rate which is also usually pretty fair, with no extra fee added.

 For international payments, Up customers will process their payments through Wise.
-Over 60% of Wise payments are instant, and 90% arrive on the same day – although the exact delivery time can depend on factors including the destination country, and the recipient’s bank processing times.
+Over 60%+ of Wise transfers are instant (completed under 20 seconds), and 80%+ are delivered in less than 1h* – although the exact delivery time can depend on factors including the destination country, and the recipient’s bank processing times.

 Whether you use Wise directly or through your Up account you can make high value international transfers with limits which can vary based on destination country.
 Wise limits are usually around 1 million GBP or the equivalent.